ger-hor/photo-metadata-app/README.md

-PICTEXT
+photo-metadata-app
 Overview
-PICTEXT is a mobile application that seamlessly combines photography and voice-to-text functionality.
+PHOTO-METADATA-APP is a mobile application that seamlessly combines photography and voice-to-text functionality.
 It allows users to capture photos while simultaneously recording and transcribing spoken words, creating images with integrated text captions in real-time.
 Key Features

 Simultaneous photo capture and voice recording